alombi/rh-api/README.md

    * `downloads` = the specific version's downloads count

 ## Search (GET)
 The base url is https://rh-api.alombi.xyz/search.
-The **required** parameter to this URL is your search term.
-For example https://rh-api.alombi.xyz/search?q=mediakit
+The **required** parameter for this URL is your search term.
+For example <a src="https://rh-api.alombi.xyz/search?q=mediakit" target="_blank" >https://rh-api.alombi.xyz/search?q=mediakit</a>.
 ### Response
 * `results` = contains an array with the search results
    * `name` = the name of the shortcut